1048727525/FIE/README.md

 cd FIE
 ```

-- Install PyTorch and other dependencies
+- Install PyTorch and other dependencies:
    - For pip users, please type the command `pip install -r requirements.txt`.
    - For Conda users, you can create a new Conda environment using `conda env create -f environment.yml`.